Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Country to X](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/CountryToX.png "[Country to X]")

-This extension is used to map a country attribute to a string attribute.
-It is mainly used to map the Actindo *Country of Origin* attribute.
+This extension is used to map the country to a destination attribute.
+This mapping is mainly used to transfer the Actindo *Country of Origin* attribute to another system.

 ### Possible data type mappings